Hotel Saratoga

-The Hotel Saratoga is located on the Paseo del Prado, in Old Havana near the Fuente de la India.
-Built in 1880 for warehouses, it was remodeled as a hotel in 1933 and reopened in 2005.
-A gas explosion occurred at the hotel on 6 May 2022, killing forty-seven people.
+The Hotel Saratoga was a historic hotel located on the Paseo del Prado, in Old Havana near the Fuente de la India.
+Built in 1880 as a warehouse, it was remodeled into a hotel in 1933.
+It was further remodeled in 2005 and reopened as a luxury hotel.
+The hotel was largely destroyed by a gas explosion on 6 May 2022, which killed forty-seven people.

 History

 The Hotel Saratoga is located in front of the Parque de la Fraternidad near the Capitolio Building in Havana, Cuba.
 Spanish merchant Gregorio Palacio y Pérez commissioned the building.
 Originally, it was a three-story building.

 Its first location was on Calle Monte.
 Later it was moved to the surroundings of the Campo de Marte (now the Parque de la Fraternidad) and called the Alcázar.

 The central location and the views made it a preferred destination for international visitors.
 In 1935, tourist guides highlighted the hotel as one of the best in Havana.
 Its terrace, called Aires Libres, was an important cultural and traditional center in the 20th century.